 Fairleigh Dickinson University is committed to ensuring the campus community receives timely, accurate and useful information in the event of a significant emergency or dangerous situation on campus or in the local area that poses an immediate threat to the health and safety of campus community members.
 Fairleigh Dickinson University tests the emergency notification system components once every semester.
-During these tests, Fairleigh Dickinson University activates the text, voice and email messages.
+During these tests, Fairleigh Dickinson University activates text, voice and email messages.
 In the event of a situation that poses an immediate threat to members of the campus community, Fairleigh Dickinson University has various systems in place for communicating information quickly.
 Authorized senders may activate the FDU Alert system and will use some or all of the methods of communicating in an event of an emergency notification for all or a segment of the campus community.

 Messages may direct individuals to evacuate, shelter in place, stay away from an area or contain other information pertinent to the situation.
 We will send follow up messages that might say; continue to shelter in place or provide other pertinent information.
-In all cases, Fairleigh Dickinson University will provide an "all clear" or "end of incident" message when the incident is no longer a danger.
+In all cases, Fairleigh Dickinson University will provide an "all clear" message when the incident is no longer a danger.

 The Department of Public Safety may become aware of a critical incident or other emergency that potentially affects the health and/or safety of the campus community.
 Generally, the Department of Public Safety becomes aware of these situations through reports to the department or upon discovery during routine patrols or other assignments.
-Once it is confirmed that there is in fact, an emergency or dangerous situation, that poses an immediate threat to the health or safety of some or all members of the campus community, the Dean of the College will notify the University Director of Public Safety to issue an emergency notification.
+Once Public Safety confirms through firsthand accounts that there is in fact, an emergency or dangerous situation, that poses an immediate threat to the health or safety of some or all members of the campus community, the officers will notify the University Director of the Department of Public Safety to issue an emergency notification.

-The University Director of Public Safety in conjunction with the Dean of the College will immediately initiate all or some portions of the Fairleigh Dickinson University emergency notification system.
+The University Director of Public Safety in conjunction with other members of the University Emergency Management Team will immediately initiate all or some portions of the Fairleigh Dickinson University emergency notification system.
 If in the judgement of the University Director of Public Safety and the local first responders, issuing a notification potentially compromises efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency, Fairleigh Dickinson University may elect to delay issuing an emergency notification.
 As soon as the condition that may compromise efforts is no longer present, Fairleigh Dickinson University will issue the emergency notification to the campus community.

-The University Director of Public Safety and Dean of the College will determine what segment or segments of Fairleigh Dickinson University should receive the notification.
+The University Director of Public Safety and other members of the University Emergency Management Team will determine what segment or segments of Fairleigh Dickinson University should receive the notification.
 Generally, campus community members in the immediate area of the dangerous situation will receive notification first.
 Fairleigh Dickinson University may issue subsequent notifications to a wider group of community members.
-In addition to the emergency notification that may be issued by FDU Alert mass notification system, Fairleigh Dickinson University will also post applicable messages about the dangerous condition on the Fairleigh Dickinson University web home page to ensure that the rest of the campus is aware of the situation and the steps they should take to maintain personal and campus safety.
+In addition to the emergency notification that may be issued by FDU Alert, mass notification system, Fairleigh Dickinson University will also post applicable messages about the dangerous condition on the Fairleigh Dickinson University website home page.
+This way all members of the campus are aware of the situation and the steps they should take to maintain personal and campus safety.
 If the emergency affects a significant portion of the entire campus, Fairleigh Dickinson University will distribute the notification to the entire campus community.